-Establishing a strong health and safety conscious work environment is a major challenge for most organizations, nevertheless, numerous companies worldwide have gone on to develop safety cultures that have resulted in them achieving great, and ultimately, more efficient and productive work units.
+Despite the many challenges, numerous companies worldwide have gone on to develop safety cultures that have resulted in them achieving great, and ultimately, more efficient and productive work units.

-With so many guidelines, statistics and opinions out there, it can often be hard to determine the right solutions for any given work environment, as in most cases there are no one-size-fits-all answers.
+With so many varied guidelines, statistics and opinions out there, it can often be hard to determine the right solutions for any given work environment, as in most cases there are no one-size-fits-all answers.

 They will put in more effort across the board and show genuine care about the safety of others within their workplace and go out of their way to ensure things are done in the right way.
 They offer their opinions on safety matters and provide suggestions and feedback to their colleagues where needed.

 This of course, does not describe every employee.
 Workers can often become dis-engaged as a result of a lack of appreciation or not taking their suggestions seriously.
 A situation which is detrimental to any long-term progress and often results in safety concerns becoming more prevalent in the workplace.

 This begs the question; how can we improve the process of engaging our workforce when it comes to health and safety matters? hence ensuring we promote safer workplaces overall.
-The following five points should be the basic considerations for any organization:
+The following seven points should be the basic considerations for any organization:

 The concept of safety leadership is something that is very much talked about in organizations.
 It is a term we often hear after a major workplace accident takes place.
 Fingers are pointed and one of the root causes of the event if often mentioned as “Lack of Safety Leadership”.

 Companies can best improve this by committing to a duty of care to all their employees, particularly, from the individuals at the very top of the organization.
-Executives and Managers must display this through their participation in safety meetings, being involved in periodical safety walkthroughs, taking part in work place safety observations and ensuring that they always place health and safety as their top priority.
+Executives and managers must display this through their participation in safety meetings, being involved in periodical safety walkthroughs, taking part in work place safety observations and ensuring that they always place health and safety as their top priority.

-2) Set up Health and Safety Committees within the business
+2. Set up Health and Safety Committees within the business

 As well as being a strong way to promote health and safety engagement within an organization, ever since the recent transition of OHSAS 18001 to the new international standard ISO 45001, health and safety committees have now become a basic requirement within any organization wishing to work to the latest standard.

 The committee, normally recommended to be set up with minimal input from health and safety practitioners, allows workers to identify some of the safety concerns within their workplaces and allow them to make decisions concerning these matters and communicate solutions officially to top management.